 Your doctor can help you determine if surgery is necessary.

 Once your doctor has determined you as a candidate for TMJ surgery, they will decide which type is most appropriate for you.

 Five types of surgical procedures address TMJ disorders.
 They range from minimally invasive outpatient treatments to intensive open-joint surgery.

-Arthrocentesis (the Greek word for “joint puncture”), also known as joint aspiration, is a minimally invasive procedure.
-It involves flushing the jaw joint with fluid from a syringe to clear away tissue debris and reduce inflammation.
+Arthrocentesis, also known as joint aspiration, is a minimally invasive procedure.
+It involves flushing the jaw joint with fluid from a syringe to remove tissue debris and reduce inflammation.

 Arthrocentesis may be performed under general anesthesia or a combination of local anesthesia and IV sedation.

-It’s generally an outpatient procedure, so you'll be able to go home the same day.
+It’s generally an outpatient procedure, so you can go home the same day.
 It may take about half an hour to perform.